wavefrontHQ/wavefront-collector-for-kubernetes/docs/discovery.md

 The `discovery_interval` controls how often runtime config changes are evaluated.
 This is pertinent as runtime changes requires the collector to re-evaluate all pods/services for discovery/data collection.

-See the reference [example](https://github.com/wavefrontHQ/wavefront-kubernetes-collector/blob/master/deploy/examples/runtime/memcached-runtime-config.yaml) for details.
+See the reference [configmap example](https://github.com/wavefrontHQ/wavefront-kubernetes-collector/blob/master/deploy/examples/runtime/memcached-runtime-config.yaml) or [secret example](https://github.com/wavefrontHQ/wavefront-kubernetes-collector/blob/master/deploy/examples/runtime/memcached-runtime-secret-config.yaml) for details.

 ## Use Cases
 Together, annotation and rule based discovery can be used to easily collect metrics from the Kubernetes control plane (apiserver, etcd, dns etc), NGINX ingresses, and any application that exposes a Prometheus scrape endpoint.